 During the online consultation you will be asked questions about your person (name, address, etc.) and about your planned studies in Germany (name of university, date of arrival, etc.).
 However, you do not have to know all the answers to these questions, you can leave questions unanswered.
 For example, if you do not know the exact date of your arrival, yet, simply choose "I don't know" and submit these details later.

-Depending on the purpose of your stay (e.g. language student or student), you will need a different type of health insurance for your stay in Germany.
+Depending on the purpose of your stay (e.g. student, language student i.a. ), you will need a different type of health insurance for your stay in Germany.
 There are two types of health insurance in Germany: public and private health insurance.

 As a student up to the age of 30 you can insure yourself with a public health insurance from the beginning of the first semester at a university or university of applied sciences.

-If you come to Germany as a foreign language student, doctoral student or intern, you must take out private health insurance.
+If you come to Germany as a foreign language student, intern, doctoral student or are older thank 30 years, you must take out private health insurance.

 Your age influences the type of health insurance (private or public) and the contribution to long-term care insurance.
 In a public student health insurance, you can only be insured up to the 30th birthday.